haierkeys/obsidian-image-api-gateway/README.md

   ```

   Docker Compose
-  Use *containrrr/watchtower* to monitor the image to implement automatic project updates
+  Use *containrrr/watchtower* to monitor the image and automatically update the project
-  **docker-compose.yaml** content as follows
+  The content of **docker-compose.yaml** is as follows

   ```yaml
   # docker-compose.yaml